Email signature

 Click on the “COPY SIGNATURE” button

-Finally, right-click on the signature with your mouse or keyboard (CTRL key + V key or cmd key + V on the Mac) and "PASTE" it into the appropriate location in your email application.
-You should then see your email signature displayed.
+Finally, all you need to do is “PASTE” using the right mouse button or your keyboard (CTRL + V or Cmd + V on a Mac) to paste the signature into the designated field in your email application; you should then see your email signature displayed.

-For better integration and if your email application manages the html code directly, we'll put it at your disposal disposition**.
-All you need to do is make sure you are in the html settings field and "paste" the html text you previously "copied" into it.
+For better integration, and if your email application supports HTML code directly, we’ve made it available to you here**.
+You’ll simply need to ensure you’re in the HTML settings field and ‘paste’ the HTML text you’ve previously ‘copied’ there.**

-Save your changes and test them by sending yourself an email.
+Save your changes and test them by sending an email to yourself.

 Make sure you select the correct email signature before sending the email.